Tav-Silver/steam_updater/README.md

 This is a script that alter all your games on Steam to download updates immediately and I've added some interesting features like a counter of updated games, number of games and a total size on disk column for each library.
-You can run this after every new download, it will not show the same result twice.
-Add the script to a macro and have it run silently everytime you download a game, idk.
-Written for Windows users obviously.
+You can run this after every new download, it will not show the same result twice except games/size on disk.

 ## What does it do?
 The script finds your Steam installation path via windows registry and pulls the libraries from libraryfolders.vdf in the Steam installation